📣

 • When auto-provision is disabled for an authentication method, only users who have been invited by an Organization Owner or Project Owner can log in to your custom URL.

-For security considerations, if you choose to enable auto-provision, it is recommended to limit the allowed email domains for authentication when you configure the authentication method details.
+For other authentication methods, if you choose to enable auto-provision, it is recommended to limit the allowed email domains for authentication.

 Notify your members about the Cloud Organization SSO migration plan